-If your current financial situation warrants reducing or waiving the deposit, submit a confirmation deposit reduction/waiver form.
+If your current financial situation warrants waiving the deposit, submit a confirmation deposit reduction/waiver form.

 Naropa requires that students submit official transcripts from high school (or equivalent), and from all college-level institutions where the student has enrolled.
 Even if coursework was not completed, submitting the transcripts is required.
 Students should also submit Advanced Placement (AP) and International Baccalaureate (IB) test scores to receive credit.

 Accepted undergraduate students will not be allowed to enroll until an official transcript showing proof of high school completion has been received.
 Naropa students have until the end of their first semester to submit all college-level transcripts, however transfer credit cannot be awarded until official transcripts are received.